kaycebasques/kayce.basqu.es/src/portfolio.md

   to build prototypes myself: in this case I built a small embedded app that made use of facades and backends.
 * [Optimize website speed](https://web.archive.org/web/20190405102112/https://developers.google.com/web/tools/chrome-devtools/speed/get-started).
+  Note that the archived version of this page is a bit buggy.
   This tutorial is an example of my ability to do holistic, user-focused thinking.
   Chrome DevTools is a complex product with many, many features.
 In this tutorial I focused on a real user need (figuring out how to make a website faster) and explained